 - 5920 Statistical Assistants

 To make it very clear – all the data in the article is for people who worked or earned a living from (at least partially) development in 2015.

 We didn’t attempt to estimate developers who no longer work in these categories, or those with development training in school.
 Additionally, we didn’t try to add hobbyist developers to the mix as in the Evans’ data.
-Although we exclude former developers who can still code and hobbyists, we do include self-employed developers in all of the above categories.
+Notably though, we do include self-employed developers in all above categories.

 The Number of Developers in America